Anti-Bribery

 19.2 Any Representative who becomes aware of a prior or potential violation of this Policy is required to contact the Compliance Officer or a member of the Board of Directors.
 Any Representative making a good faith report of an alleged violation shall be fully protected and indemnified by the Company.

-19.3 Representatives can report a concern on our website https://www.peloton.com/about-us/policies-report-a-concern/.
+19.3 Representatives can report a concern by visiting our website at https://www.peloton.com/about-us/policies and following the instructions.

 19.4 The Company shall take appropriate disciplinary action, including dismissal, against